Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

     uint32_t N = GENERATE(1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16);
     test_square_primitive(M, N);

-In order to be universally usable, we have also implemented a transposition square kernel.
+In order to be universally usable, we also implemented a transposition square kernel.
 The implementation for this kernel was simple, as we could reuse the ``ReLU`` kernel and replace the ReLU operation with the square operation:

 .. code-block:: cpp